quarkusio/quarkus/CONTRIBUTING.md

     * macOS
         * `xcode-select --install`
 * Set `GRAALVM_HOME` to your GraalVM Home directory e.g. `/opt/graalvm` on Linux or `$location/JDK/GraalVM/Contents/Home` on macOS
-* To build Shamrock, you also need Docker running.
+* The default build does not require Docker but you need it running to build some of the modules that are not enabled by default (e.g. the `jpa-mariadb` and `jpa-postgresql` examples).
 Check [the installation guide](https://docs.docker.com/install/), and [the MacOS installation guide](https://docs.docker.com/docker-for-mac/install/)
-* If you just install docker, be sure that your current user can run a container (no root required).
+* If you just install Docker, be sure that your current user can run a container (no root required).
 On Linux, check [the post-installation guide](https://docs.docker.com/install/linux/linux-postinstall/)

 ## Build